tvl-labs/hyperlane-cardano/docs/design.md

 ## [Hyperlane](https://hyperlane.xyz/) x [Cardano](https://cardano.org/) integration

 ### Overview

 Hyperlane is a permissionless interoperability layer that allows smart contracts to communicate arbitrary data between blockchains.
 Currently, Hyperlane natively supports all EVM-compatible chains, and the team is working hard to support Sealevel (Solana) and Fuel blockchains.

 This document outlines a proposed design for integration with Cardano.

-In the Cardano, the latest state is stored in `Datum` of Unspent Transaction Outputs (UTXOs).
-UTXOs can be spent by addresses building _valid_ transactions.
-These addresses can either be a standard private-key wallet or a _validator script_.
-A validator script is a predicate that validates a transaction and only returns `true` if the inputs/outputs are properly constructed by the off-chain transaction builder.
+In Cardano, the latest state is stored in the `Datum` of Unspent Transaction Outputs (UTXOs).
+UTXOs can be spent by satisfying the validator of its address.
+User addresses simply check for the signature of the address, while script addresses check arbitrary logic defined by the dApps.

-Redeemer serves as an additional input to the predicate.
+A validator script is a predicate that validates a transaction and only returns `true` if the transaction is properly constructed by the off-chain transaction builder. `Redeemer` serves as additional input to the predicate.
 All input EUTxOs are _spent_ in this transaction and cannot be spent again.

+In summary, a state progress transaction on Cardano consumes a UTxO with the state in `Datum`, and creates a new UTxO with the new state in `Datum`.
+The validator checks that the new `Datum` is valid given the business logic and input `Redeemer`.

 ```
-Redeemer = <validator specific input>

-Transaction {
-  input_utxos: EUTxO[],
-  redeemer: Redeemer,
-  output_utxos: EUTxO
-}

-validate(transaction: Transaction) -> true | false

 EUTxO {
+  // The id of the transaction that produces this UTxO
+  tx_id
+  // The index of the UTxO in the output list of the producing transaction
+  tx_ix

-    // Address that can spend this UTXO
+  // The address that locks this UTxO
   address
-    // Hash of the transaction in which this EUTxO was produced
-    txHash
-    // Index of EUTxO inside the producing transaction
-    txIndex
-    // Value carried on in this transaction (ADA or tokens)
+  // The value stored in this UTxO (ADA and native tokens)
   value
-    // Payload attached to the EUTxO
-    datum = <arbitrary data to be used in the next transactions>
+  // Arbitrary data stored in this UTxO
+  // Datums can be inlined or a hash (the spending tx must provide the value)
+  datum
 }

+Redeemer = <arbitrary data used as validator input>

+Transaction {
+  // The UTxOs spent in this transaction
+  inputs
+  // The UTxOs referenced in this transaction
+  ref_inputs
+  // The UTxOs produced in this transaction
+  outputs
+  // The ADA fee of the transaction
+  fee
+  // The tokens minted and burned in the transaction
+  minted
+  // Stake certificates included in the transaction
+  dcerts
+  // Stake reward withdraws in the transaction
+  withdrawals
+  // The valid time range of the transaction
+  time_range
+  // The signatures signed on the transaction
+  signatories
+  // The redeemers passed to validators
+  redeemers
+  // The hash-to-value datum map for lookup
+  datums
+}

+Validator(
+  datum,         // The datum of the UTxO being spent
+  redeemer,      // The redeemer to the spending of the UTxO
+  script_context // The context built from the transaction
+) -> true | false
 ```

 ### Design [overview](https://www.figma.com/file/0N905WOhyF7HZkbLzWhgyH/Khalani-%2F-Hyperlane?type=whiteboard&node-id=1069-2246&t=UFrhL33SXJpXFuxz-0)